Strevitz/chakra-gatsby-website/README.md

 ## Tech info

 - The Chakra product website was written in **Gatsby JS**.
 I used **SCSS** and split CSS into one main and few thematic SCSS files.
 - In a project, I wanted to learn use Gatsby JS boilerplate and present product in a simple landing page way.
+I also used React Helmet plugin to add metadata to website and get better SEO.
+Web Font Loader was used to implement web fonts in my project.

 ## Technologies

 - Javascript
 - React
+- Gatsby JS
+- React Helmet Plugin
+- Web Font Loader Plugin
+- Prop Types
 - Sassy CSS

 ## Setup